 Caregivers Central is here to help.
 You are not alone.

-Caregivers Central is for ordinary people who find themselves responsible for the care of someone else.
+Caregivers Central is for accidental caregivers – ordinary people who find themselves responsible in some way for the care of someone else.

 Become less stressed and more at ease as you navigate your caregiving journey.

 That’s better for you AND better for your loved ones.

 Caregivers Central, created by Laura Donnelly and Imogen Ragone, supports all phases of the caregiving journey.
 We share the tools we have found valuable in our own caregiving journeys in a supportive community.
 We are both experienced teachers and practitioners of the Alexander Technique, which is a simple method for being easier in your mind and body in all situations.

 When you’re less stressed and more at ease in yourself, you not only feel better but can be a better caregiver for your loved one.

 As a member of Caregivers Central, you will learn easy, mindful ways to reduce stress and reconnect to your center in the ever-changing world of caregiving.
 And, you will become part of a community of people in similar situations who will support you.

 Weekly Group Stress Relief Practice Sessions

 - This short 2-minute “exercise” helps you reduce stress and cultivate more ease in your life.
-Imogen or Laura will lead the practice online and members can join live and/or watch the recording later.
+Twice each week Imogen or Laura lead the practice online and members can join live and/or watch the recording later.

 - There will be time to answer questions afterwards (either live or submitted ahead of time).

 - Ongoing access to the videos of practice sessions and discussions, which are posted and saved in our private Facebook group.